 1. HONG KONG DISNEYLAND

-This is a theme park where anyone from all ages can enjoy.
-As a matter of fact, it’s so funny to remember how my parents enjoyed almost all the attractions we went to from Fantasyland, Tomorrowland, Adventureland, Grizzly Gulch and Mystic Point.
+This is a theme park that anyone of all ages can enjoy.
+As a matter of fact, it’s so funny to remember how my parents enjoyed almost all the attractions we went to from Fantasyland, Tomorrowland, Adventureland, Grizzly Gulch, and Mystic Point.
 I’m happy we are able to watch the Parade of Stars and the Disney Paint the Night parade.
-We also lined up to have a photo with Mickey Mouse, Mini Mouse, Winnie The Pooh, Goofy, Chip and Dale.
-And my personal favorite is the Mystic Manor and the Iron Man experience.
+We also lined up to have a photo with Mickey Mouse, Mini Mouse, Winnie The Pooh, Goofy, Chip, and Dale.
+My personal favorite is the Mystic Manor and the Iron Man experience.

 2. HONG KONG OCEAN PARK

-This is the largest theme park in Asia – marine mammal, amusement park that offers different attractions.
-And if your looking of an extreme rides like me, this is the perfect place for you.
-I will never forget the Arctic Blast, The Abyss, The Hair Raiser and the Raging River.
+This is the largest theme park in Asia – a marine mammal, amusement park that offers different attractions.
+It’s both educational and entertaining, suitable for visitors of all ages.
+And if you are looking for extreme rides like me, this is the perfect place for you.
+I will never forget the Arctic Blast, The Abyss, The Hair Raiser, and the Raging River.
 And of course, my father’s favorite – The Flash.

-Also what I enjoyed in Ocean Park is the cable car ride going to the other side of the park and the sub-train going back.
-We also enjoyed the Dolphin Show and the Panda viewing – coz they were so cute. 🙂
+Also what I enjoyed in Ocean Park was the cable car ride going to the other side of the park and the sub-train going back.
+We also enjoyed the Dolphin Show and the Panda viewing – coz they were so cute.😂

 3. NGONG PING 360 | BIG BUDDHA

 Located on Lantau Island, this enormous bronze statue of Buddha is a symbol of peace and serenity.
 Visitors can climb the 268 steps to the massive bronze statue, and take in the serene surroundings.
 We did enjoy the panoramic views of Lantau Island.